cryptoexamples/python-cryptography-cryptoexamples/python_cryptography_asymmetric_string_encryption.md

 - Encrypt a string using the public key and decrypting it using the private key

-## Sample Code for Python based asymmetric encryption using RSA
+## Example Code for Python based asymmetric encryption using RSA

 ```python
 {% include_relative src/cryptoexamples/example_asymmetric_string_encryption.py %}